Xre0uS/KiD/rpc.md

 ## WARNING
 -DO THIS AT YOUR OWN RISK :)

+1. Please ensure RDP is allowed on this system.(RDP is allowed on Windows Pro Only,Windows Home **Does NOT** support RDP)
-1. Shell Needed Requires Admin Privilege.
+2. Shell Needed Requires Admin Privilege.
-2. Powershell MUST be Used !
+3. Powershell MUST be Used !
-3. You will need the password of the Desktop you are connecting to save time.
+4. You will need the password of the Desktop you are connecting to save time.

 ## Here are the Steps